Skip to Main Content

 When you want to cite a source you've found using a library database, you can start by looking for the "Cite" feature.

-To use the "Cite" feature in APA PsycInfo and ERIC (and other EBSCOhost databases):"Cite" with icon of a printed page
+To use the "Cite" feature in APA PsycInfo and ERIC (and other EBSCOhost databases):

 To use the "Cite this item" feature in OneSearch: